TheBrightSparkDev/MakeWebWork/README.md

 A user should be able to gather information about the abilities available on the future website.

 ## Story 8 <a name="story_8"></a>
-A user should be able to make a purchase on the website
+A user should be able to purchase on the website

 # Wireframes<a name="wireframes"></a>